 In evaluating research, the IRB must be able to determine that the risks to subjects are reasonable not only in relation to any benefits, but also in relation to the importance of the knowledge that may reasonably be expected to result.
-In considering the risks of research involving subjects unable to provide informed consent or with diminished capacity to do so, the IRB should consider whether any components of the research involve risks that are greater for participants with diminished capacity.
-For example, the population might experience increased sensitivity or discomfort to certain stimuli or may not be able to verbalize or otherwise demonstrate when they are experiencing discomfort or pain.
+In considering the risks of research involving adults with impaired decision-making capacity, the IRB should consider whether any components of the research involve risks that are greater for participants with diminished capacity.
+For example, whether subjects might experience increased sensitivity or discomfort to certain stimuli or may not be able to verbalize or otherwise demonstrate when they are experiencing discomfort or pain.

-As appropriate to the research, the IRB will consider the following in evaluating greater than minimal risk research involving adults unable to consent or with impaired decision-making capacity:
+As appropriate to the research, the IRB will consider the following in research involving adults unable to consent or with impaired decision-making capacity:

-- Whether the aims of the research cannot reasonably be achieved without inclusion of the population. - Whether the research is likely to improve the understanding of the condition, disease, or issue affecting the subject population. - Whether any experimental procedure or interventions have undergone preclinical testing or human testing on other populations and whether the data from that testing supports its use in the proposed research. - Whether the procedures or interventions that the subject will undergo in the research place them at increased risk and if appropriate mechanisms are in place to minimize risks, when possible. - Whether the data and safety monitoring plan, including any stopping rules, is appropriate given the risks of the research and the vulnerability of the population. - Whether the procedures for withdrawing individual subjects from the research are appropriate.
+- Whether the aims of the research cannot reasonably be achieved without inclusion of the population. - Whether the research is likely to improve the understanding of the condition, disease, or issue affecting the subject population. - Whether any experimental procedure or interventions have undergone preclinical testing or human testing on other populations and whether the data from that testing supports its use in the proposed research. - Whether the procedures or interventions that the subject will undergo in the research place them at increased risk and if appropriate mechanisms are in place to minimize risks, when possible. - Whether the data and safety monitoring plan, including any stopping rules, is appropriate given the risks of the research and the vulnerability of the population. - Whether the procedures for withdrawing individual subjects from the research are appropriate. - Whether the recruitment procedures, consent process, and any plans for financial compensation support voluntariness and minimize the likelihood of undue influence or coercion. - Whether the subjects will be exposed to financial or other risks that they might not consider acceptable if they had the capacity to provide consent, and whether appropriate mechanisms have been put into place to minimize these risks. - Whether the procedures for determining capacity to provide consent, and for evaluating capacity on an ongoing basis, if applicable, are appropriate.

-- Whether the recruitment procedures, consent process, and any plans for financial compensation support voluntariness and minimize the likelihood of undue influence or coercion. - Whether the subjects will be exposed to financial or other risks that they might not consider acceptable if they had the capacity to provide consent, and whether appropriate mechanisms have been put into place to minimize these risks. - Whether the procedures for determining capacity to provide consent, and for evaluating capacity on an ongoing basis, if applicable, are appropriate. - Whether the procedures for informing subjects who regain capacity about their involvement in the research, and for obtaining consent for on-going participation, if applicable, are appropriate. - Whether assent should be required when possible, and, if so, if the proposed procedures to obtain and document assent are appropriate. - Whether a research subject advocate or consent monitor should be required, for some or all subjects.
+- Whether the procedures for informing subjects who regain capacity about their involvement in the research, and for obtaining consent for on-going participation, if applicable, are appropriate. - Whether assent should be required when possible, and, if so, if the proposed procedures to obtain and document assent are appropriate. - Whether periodic re-evaluation of capacity and/or periodic re-consent should be required. - Whether a research subject advocate or consent monitor should be required, for some or all subjects.